-The One Appetizer You Should Never Order
+The Worst Restaurant Appetizer You Should Never Order

 So, what should you stay away from?

-The worst appetizer you should never order at a restaurant…
+The worst appetizer you should never order at a restaurant is . . .

-For example, an order of boneless wings with buffalo sauce at Denny's contains 920 calories, 67 grams of fat, 0.5 g trans fat, 10 grams of saturated fat, and 5,100 milligrams of sodium; boneless wings from TGI Friday's meanwhile are 770 calories, 6 grams of saturated fat, and 4,100 milligrams of sodium, boneless buffalo wings from Chili's are packing 1,060 calories, 12 grams of saturated fat, and 3,840 milligrams of sodium; and boneless buffalo wings from Buffalo Wild Wings will cost you 530 calories, 37 grams of fat, and 2,740 milligrams of sodium.
+To put things into perspective, Tao highlighted the nutrition facts of boneless wings at popular chain restaurants.
+An order of Frank's RedHot buffalo boneless wings from TGI Friday's contains 770 calories, 7 grams of saturated fat, and 4,100 milligrams of sodium; the boneless buffalo wings from Chili's pack 1,060 calories, 12 grams of saturated fat, and 3,840 milligrams of sodium; and the boneless buffalo wings in Original Buffalo sauce from Buffalo Wild Wings have 530 calories, 37 grams of fat, and 2,740 milligrams of sodium.

-Picking up on the trends here?
+Picking up on any trends here?

 "According to a 2017 review about ultra-processed foods, 80% of studies found that those who had higher instances of consuming and purchasing ultra-processed foods had higher instances of being overweight or obese," Tao said.
 "In addition to obesity, these foods were linked to an increase for an adverse diagnosis for metabolic syndrome."